Engee documentation

 Heat Exchanger (TL)

-Heat exchanger for thermal liquid flow and controlled flow systems.
+Heat exchanger for systems with heat-conducting liquid flow and controlled flow.

 blockType: EngeeFluids.HeatExchangers.EffectivenessNTU.ThermalLiquid